-Barty makes short work of Teichmann in Cincinnati final
+Barty, Zverev notch efficient wins in Cincinnati finals

 Barty, of Australia, broke Teichmann’s serve to take a 5-3 lead in the first set, then won the next six games.

-In the second set, the Swiss player received medical attention on her heavily taped right foot during a changeover.
+In the second set, the Swiss player received medical attention during a changeover for blisters on her heavily taped right foot.

-Men’s Olympic gold medalist Alexander Zverev was facing Andrey Rubliv in the men’s final later Sunday.
+“I was very happy with my week,” Teichmann said.
+“Obviously, today, I wanted to win, but Ash was just too good.
+I felt like I was there in the first set, but then she got a little break and it was gone.
+She played some good points.
+Then, in the second set, she stepped up her level.
+Ash was just too good.”

+Zverev committed just five unforced errors while improving to 5-0 in his career against Rublev — all straight-set wins.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports